jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The internet is your New World.
 A place of eternal equality because no one can control you.
 No professor, executive, president, or king can shut you down.
 BitTorrents, Netflix, and Wikipedia all beat Darth Blockbuster simply because you used them.

 You never even have to talk to Darth Blockbuster to win the game of civilization.

-All you must do is what's best for you and your family and use open-source levers of power.
+All you must do is what's best for you and your family and use many more open-source levers of power.

 Now think of the rest of your technology.
 Those high-flying drones, sensor filled smartwatches, 20-megapixel cameras, and super-computer gaming systems.
 These tools are your Internet Age cyborgology.
 If you had those at Woodstock in 1969, not even those drugged-up hippies would believe your mutant powers.

 You are a unique lifeform on Earth.

 For all we know, you're the most advanced lifeform ever to exist.

+Look again at the difference in video game graphics from 1960 to now.
+No one else ever, has had that power at their fingertips.

 As Gordon Moore said in 1973, "We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago."